-The World Health Organization (WHO) has produced its first ever guidelines on how people can cut the risks of getting dementia.
+The World Health Organization (WHO) previously produced its first ever guidelines on how people can cut the risks of getting dementia.

 Cases of Dementia including Alzheimer’s have been growing rapidly with around 50 Million people worldwide now believed to be affected by the disease.